PeptidesDNA

 3. Injecting Before the Alcohol Swab Dries

-Isopropyl alcohol kills surface bacteria through contact-time-dependent membrane denaturation.
+Isopropyl alcohol kills surface bacteria by wrecking their outer membranes, and it needs contact time to do it.
 Wiping the skin and immediately injecting means the alcohol kill cycle has not completed.
 Bacteria that survived the mechanical wipe are still viable on the skin surface when the needle enters.
 They travel into tissue on the needle path.

 A second problem: wet alcohol carried into subcutaneous tissue causes localized chemical irritation.
 Many people who report stinging on injection attribute it to the peptide or the vehicle.
 More often it is residual alcohol from an injection that went in too quickly.
 The standard recommendation is 30 seconds minimum.
 In practice, draw your dose from the vial, check the syringe for air bubbles, then inject.
 The site will be dry by then.